How To Find The Best Scuba Diving Course

 Higher-quality dive centres voluntarily limit numbers to 4 per course.
 Some diving instructors offer private one-to-one type training.

 Obviously, this accounts for price variations, but the impact on training quality is decisive.

 Sometimes, high saturation in the dive market leads to heavy competition and, ultimately, lower prices.
 That’s a good thing for customers.

 This can usually be identified if all of the dive centres in a given area have similar low prices.
 It’s rarely a reason for one centre to be significantly cheaper than its direct/immediate local competitors.

 What is the ‘Value’ of a Course?

-When considering the ‘value’ of a course, it pays dividends to consider the goal and benefit to be the accumulation of skill, confidence and competence as a diver – rather than just the acquisition of a plastic certification card or ‘license’.
+When considering the ‘value’ of a course, it pays dividends to consider your goals.
+They should be to aquire skill, confidence and competence as a diver.
+It should not just be the acquisition of a plastic certification card or ‘license’.

 Each and every PADI OW/AOW course will result in the same plastic card, regardless of who teaches it.
 They will not, however, result in the same finished product of scuba diver.